JulianEggers/HueImages/README.md

 # HueImages

-Android library for receiving the officially provided Images for Philips Hue Products.
+HueImages is an android library for receiving the officially provided images for Philips Hue products.

 The Images can be downloaded at: https://developers.meethue.com/documentation/icon-pack.